null

 Upgrade Their Space

-If you sowed your seeds a little early (it's easy to get excited!), or unexpected weather is keeping them inside longer than expected, consider giving your seedlings more space to spread out before transplanting them to their final destination.
-You'll know they're ready if their cotyledons are turning yellow, they've already grown 1 or 2 sets of true leaves, or their roots are growing through the drainage hole in their seed tray.
+out before transplanting them to their final destination.
+You'll know they're ready if their cotyledons are turning yellow, they've already grown one or two sets of true leaves, or their roots are growing through the drainage hole in their seed tray.

 Harden Off Your Plants